Austin Gallery

 By Justin Park · How we research

 If you're reading this by mid-afternoon with a dull ache in your lower back, the chair is almost certainly the culprit.
 Sitting all day loads the lumbar spine — and the wrong seat lets your pelvis roll backward into a slouch that puts real pressure on the lower discs.
 The fix is not a fancier chair; it's the right support features, and the good news is you no longer need to spend four figures to get them.
-The sweet spot for a genuinely back-friendly chair runs roughly $120 to $500.
-(For the broader roundup beyond back pain, see our best office chairs guide, and if you're capped at ~$300, our best ergonomic office chairs under $300.)
+The sweet spot for a genuinely back-friendly chair runs roughly $135 to $500.
+(For the broader roundup beyond back pain, see our best office chairs guide; if you run hot, the best mesh office chairs; and if you want the leather high-back look, the best executive office chairs.)

 One feature matters more than any other for back pain: adjustable lumbar support.
 It should meet the natural inward curve of your lower spine, and adjustable beats a fixed pad because your curve isn't the factory's guess.
 Research on seated posture points to a slightly reclined backrest of around 100–110° — not a rigid 90° — as easiest on the lower back, because leaning back shifts load off the discs.
 A high back and adjustable headrest support the length of your spine and neck, adjustable armrests keep your shoulders from hunching, and a recline or tilt lets you change posture instead of freezing in one position all day.